titanium-47/titanium-47/README.md

-Computer Engineering Student at the Univeristy of Washington<br />
+Computer Science Student at the Univeristy of Washington
-Writes code in Python, C++, and Java